abamrz/aleja-ar/README.md

 ## Overview

-### What's a AlejaAR?
+### What's AlejaAR?
-AlejaAR is an Android application available on API levels 21 (Lollipop)+.
-It provides navigation service inside the office buildings using Augmented Reality in mobile camera.
+AlejaAR is an Android application, that provides navigation service inside a building using Augmented Reality.

 Please consider and follow the guidelines below to get to know an application better.